 First, connect only the Cansat board to the computer with USB and make sure that the antenna is connected properly.
 Never use the radio without an external antenna connected!
 The antenna can be either a small whip antenna or a Yagi antenna or any other 50 Ohm impedance antenna made for the 433 MHz frequency band.
-Locate the example sketch in Files -> Examples -> Cansat_RFM96 and select the sketch «Cansat_RadioSendTest» and upload it to the board.
-Open the Serial Monitor, and you should see the text that is transmitted by the radio.
-Note, however, that the sketch is what outputs the text also to the Serial port, which is not what happens without explicitly programmed to do so.
+Locate the example sketch in Files -> Examples -> Cansat_RFM96 and select the sketch «Cansat_SendPressureWithRFM96» and upload it to the board.
+Open the Serial Monitor, and you should see the pressure measurements that are transmitted by the radio.
+Note, however, that the sketch is what outputs the data also to the Serial port, which is not what happens without explicitly programmed to do so.
 Now the Cansat will send data at a given rate as long as it is connected to power, and it does not need to be connected to a computer to do so.

 Congratulations, you have transmitted your first data packets!

 Now spend some time on trying to understand how the transmitting sketch and the GCB receive sketch work, and to play around with it to learn how to use the radio.